awsdocs/aws-lambda-developer-guide/doc_source/nodejs-handler.md

 For async handlers, you return a response, error, or promise to the runtime instead of using `callback`\.

+If your function has additional dependencies, [use npm to include them in your deployment package](nodejs-package.md#nodejs-package-dependencies)\.

 ## Async handlers<a name="nodejs-handler-async"></a>

 For async handlers, you can use `return` and `throw` to send a response or error, respectively\.
 Functions must use the `async` keyword to use these methods to return a response or error\.